-Natural Gas Pipelines Projects
+West Coast LNG - Natural Gas Pipeline Projects

-The Coastal GasLink and PRGT projects are being proposed and developed primarily under the regulatory regime administered by the OGC and the EAO.
+The Coastal GasLink and PRGT natural gas pipeline projects are being proposed and developed primarily under the regulatory regime administered by the OGC and the EAO.
 The OGC is responsible for overseeing oil and gas operations in B.C., including exploration, development, pipeline transportation and reclamation.
 The EAO is an agency that manages the review of proposed major projects in B.C., as required by the B.C.
 Environmental Assessment Act.